From the Library to the Field: the Academic Mission of Outer Coast

 Two anchors of the Outer Coast curriculum are Indigenous Studies and place-based science.
 These are complemented by classes on a wide range of topics.
 Our permanent faculty is joined each semester by visiting researchers and passionate teachers who come to us from across the country.

-Indigenous Studies at Outer Coast includes learning the Tlingit language; reading oral literature from Native Alaska and beyond; learning the history of colonialism and resistance to it; studying questions about community and nature from philosophy and anthropology; performing service to the local community; and practicing written, oral, and craft-based expression.
+Indigenous Studies at Outer Coast includes learning the Tlingit language; reading oral literature from Native Alaska and beyond; studying questions about community and nature from philosophy and anthropology; performing service to the local community; and practicing written, oral, and craft-based expression.

 Our place-based science curriculum includes rotating courses on the tidal ecology of Alaska, fungi and forest ecosystems, and the role of humans in food webs, among much else.

-Other courses immerse students in topics across the disciplines: from the practice of traditional skin-tanning to the close-reading of queer literature, Greek tragedy, and contemporary poetry, from the economics of rural Alaska to the philosophy of games, from the cultural history of dreaming to the politics of Alaska Native Corporations.
+Other courses immerse students in topics across the disciplines: from the practice of traditional skin-tanning to the close-reading of Greek tragedy and contemporary poetry, from the economics of rural Alaska to the philosophy of games, from the cultural history of dreaming to the politics of Alaska Native Corporations.

 Our hope is that students come to Outer Coast to receive an education in a deep tradition, one connected to the land, to history, to ideas of reciprocity and community, to direct work with others, and to longstanding, ever-changing modes of inquiry, whether those be empirical and scientific, or philosophical and spiritual.
 Our hope is that students come away with a renewed sense of their own traditions and lineages—those they have inherited and those they have chosen.
 We want students to see those traditions and lineages as a source of strength, and as a means to effect meaningful change in the places they come from and in the places they are going to.